 Mean score of companies in the Hospitality industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-Earls's score of 26 is lower than 54% of the industry.
+Earls's score of 26 is higher than 51% of the industry.
 This can give you a sense of how well the company is doing compared to its peers.

 Climate goals typically focus on 2030 interim targets and 2050 net-zero commitments, aligned with global frameworks like the Paris Agreement and Science Based Targets initiative (SBTi) to ensure alignment with global climate goals.